AncientRoman/SublimeOpenFileOverSSH/README.md

 * Use the menu item _Preferences > Package Settings > Open File Over SSH > Settings_
 * Run the command pallet command _Preferences: Open File Over SSH Settings_
 * Open the file _Packages > User > OpenFileOverSSH.sublime-settings_

+#### Hidden Files
+Use the `showHiddenFiles` setting to show/hide hidden files in the file browser.<br>
+By default, hidden files are not shown.

 #### Multiplexing
 Ssh's multiplexing feature is used to speed up connection and authentication when browsing and saving files in short succession.<br>